henrymorgan10/-mcorp-home/README.md

 This proposal is offered as a public resource.
 Anyone is welcome to use, share, adapt, and distribute it free of charge for the benefit of the international community.

-**Freedom of the human spirit and freedom of expression are the greatest strengths of a strong United Nations.**

 **A strong United Nations is the foundation of lasting peace.
 It should never be held back by financial uncertainty.**

 <img width="168" height="119" alt="1" src="https://raw.githubusercontent.com/henrymorgan10/mcorpai-org/main/UN.PNG" />